FedorIvanov37/SVFE-IPC-Monitoring/README.md

 ### About IPC

 >Short: IPC is inter-process communication.
-Internal data exchange, performing during processing the system tasks.
+Internal data exchange, performing during processing the system tasks by SVFE.

-Internal SV IPC is based on a Message Queues, Queues used for messaging between two Processes.
+Internal SVFE IPC is based on a Message Queues, Queues used for messaging between two Processes.
 Each Message Queue has a Sender and Receiver Processes.
 Sender and Receiver is a kind of role of the Process during internal data exchange.

 ![image](https://www.tutorialspoint.com/inter_process_communication/images/message_queue.jpg)
 > On the picture Process A as a Sender sends Message to Process B using Message Queue.
 Message Queue receives and transfers the Message to the Receiver Process B. Process B receives the Message as the Receiver and makes its own part of work.
 When work of Process B will be finished the Message will be sent forth using another Message Queue.